New Year’s Retreat

 In addition to the engaging sessions, there will be plenty of time to pray and reflect upon the words and God’s plan for you.
 For those who prefer doing this in a sacred space, there is a beautiful chapel and several indoor and outdoor reflection places.
 For those who are more active, there are trails cut through our 180 acres.
 The more ambitious can take a short drive or a long hike to Baker Mountain Park.
 Added to the outdoor space, there is a horseshoe pit, a bonfire, and even some corn-hole boards.

 The lodging rooms were fully renovated in 2015.
 Each room has two full-sized beds and a private bath.
 Our dining area has an exceptionally qualified full-time chef with a wide range of culinary expertise.
 The dining room has also been recently renovated and has a 100% sanitation rating.
 The meeting room has cathedral ceilings and spectacular views.

-For those who want to immerse themselves into the retreat, there will be several scheduled hours of Adoration, Mass, as well as time for confession, The chapel is open all night for those who want to have a more intimate encounter with the Lord.
-To break the ice, the retreat will begin with an optional social before dinner, where participants can bring a beverage of their choice.
+For those who want to immerse themselves in the retreat, there will be several scheduled hours of Adoration and Mass.
+The chapel is open all night for those who want to have a more intimate encounter with the Lord.
+There will also be opportunities to share your faith with others during social times, and during small and large group discussions.

 A Retreat Schedule Just for You

 |2:00 PM||Early Check-in for people spending an extra day|

 |Saturday, December 30|

 |8:00 AM||Continental Breakfast for the people spending an extra day|

 |12:00 PM||Lunch for people spending an extra day|